SGCSam/XUIHelper/Documentation/XML Extensions Documentation.md

 ## XHE Files

-The XuiHelper Extensions (XHE) file is a simple XML file format, that wraps itself around XUI's XML extensions format.
+The XUIHelper Extensions (XHE) file is a simple XML file format, that wraps itself around XUI's XML extensions format.
 It allows XML extensions to be defined within it directly, as well as containing a "RelationalExtensions" section where relative file paths can be provided to XUI XML extension files to reduce duplication and promote reusability.
 The IgnoreProperties section is also within this format, each with a corresponding IgnoreClass and a collection of properties to ignore within that class.

 ## Registering Extensions